emmacadavra/ci-portfolio1-spc/TESTING.md

 ![Form Submission page viewport height calculation bug at 1600x1080px](docs/images/form-submission-viewport-height-bug.png)

-To fix this, I simply changed the min-height rule for Section One and the Form Submission page to '100vh', as the padding-top now falls exactly behind the Header.
+To fix this, I simply changed the min-height rule for Section One and the Form Submission page to '100vh', as the padding-top now falls exactly behind the header.

 Final view of Section One viewport height at 1600px x 1080px - fixed: